mohammedbilalkhan/sagemaker-deployement-guardrail-shadow-testing/README.md

 The dataset used for this analysis is included in the 'data' directory.
 It contains relevant features such as employee performance metrics, tenure, education level, and more.
 The dataset is named `Employees Promotion.csv`.

 ## Acknowledgments
-Special thanks to Maharshi Mehta for the contribution that helped in the development of this project.

 If you have any questions or suggestions, please feel free to open an issue or contact mohammedbilalkhan10@gmail.com.

 Happy analyzing and predicting!